 Looking at data from 2010 also paints a bleak financial picture.
 In that year, crash-related injuries to bicyclists caused $10 billion in lifetime medical costs and lost productivity.
 Even a minor bicycle accident can have enduring medical and economic effects on your life, and that is why our law firm wants to help.

-For a free legal consultation with a bicycle accident lawyer serving Springfield, call 614-963-2808
+For a free legal consultation with a bicycle accidents lawyer serving Springfield, call 614-545-3930

 Common Injuries in Bicycle Accidents